Corporate insolvency: a quick guide

 What are the risks for directors of an insolvent company?

-Directors (www.practicallaw.com/9-107-6117) of insolvent companies owe their duties to the company's creditors (www.practicallaw.com/2-379-0852), not to its shareholders.
-Directors who are concerned about the financial position of their company must consider their actions carefully and take specialist advice (see Do's and don'ts for directors of a company on the brink of insolvency: checklist (www.practicallaw.com/0-383-8732) and Practice note, How do I give effective advice to a business in financial difficulty? (www.practicallaw.com/0-385-2695)).
+Directors ( www.practicallaw.com/9-107-6117) of insolvent companies owe their duties to the company's creditors ( www.practicallaw.com/2-379-0852) , not to its shareholders.
+Directors who are concerned about the financial position of their company must consider their actions carefully and take specialist advice (see Checklist, Dos and don'ts for directors of a company on the brink of insolvency ( www.practicallaw.com/0-383-8732) and Practice note, How do I give effective advice to a business in financial difficulty? ( www.practicallaw.com/0-385-2695) ).

-- The administrator or liquidator reports to the Department for Business, Enterprise and Regulatory Reform (www.practicallaw.com/2-107-6088) (BERR) on the conduct of the directors and, if appropriate, BERR will bring director disqualification proceedings.
+The administrator or liquidator reports to the Insolvency Service, an agency of the Department for Business, Energy and Industrial Strategy (BEIS), on the conduct of the directors and, if appropriate, BEIS will bring director disqualification proceedings.

 What are the options for an insolvent company?

 In some cases, a deal to sell the company's business and assets is negotiated before the administrator is appointed and completed immediately on appointment.
-This is called a pre-packaged administration sale or pre-pack (www.practicallaw.com/8-384-7073) (see Pre-packs in administration: a quick guide (www.practicallaw.com/7-385-0829)).
+This is called a pre-packaged administration sale or pre-pack ( www.practicallaw.com/8-384-7073) (see Practice note, Pre-packs in administration: a quick guide ( www.practicallaw.com/7-385-0829) ).

 Liquidation is a procedure by which the assets of a company are placed under the control of a liquidator (a qualified insolvency practitioner).
-In most cases, a company in liquidation ceases to trade, and the liquidator will sell the company's assets and the distribute the proceeds to creditors.
-For more information, see Practice note, Liquidation (www.practicallaw.com/1-107-3981)).
+In most cases, a company in liquidation ceases to trade immediately on being placed into liquidation.
+The liquidator will sell the company's assets and distribute the proceeds to creditors.
+For more information, see Practice note, Liquidation ( www.practicallaw.com/1-107-3981) ).

 Company voluntary arrangement (CVA)

-A CVA (www.practicallaw.com/9-107-5957) is an agreement between a company and its creditors, by which the company compromises its debts or agrees an arrangement for their discharge.
-If the necessary majority of creditors approve the CVA at a creditors' meeting, then the CVA will bind all creditors (except those with security over the company's assets).
-For more information, see Practice note, Company voluntary arrangements (CVAs) (www.practicallaw.com/6-107-3974).
+A CVA ( www.practicallaw.com/9-107-5957) is an agreement between a company and its creditors, by which the company compromises its debts or agrees an arrangement for their discharge.
+If the necessary majority of creditors approve the CVA, then the CVA will bind all creditors (except those with security over the company's assets).
+For more information, see Practice note, Company voluntary arrangements (CVAs) ( www.practicallaw.com/6-107-3974) .

-The holder of security over a company's assets may appoint a receiver to sell the assets in question and pay the proceeds to the charge-holder in satisfaction of the secured debt.
+The holder of security over specific assets of a company may appoint a receiver to sell the assets in question and pay the proceeds to the charge-holder in satisfaction of the secured debt.
+For more information see Practice note, LPA or fixed charge receivership ( www.practicallaw.com/4-584-4106) .